+Reduced range of movement or pain when rotating the neck - unable to look behind and/ or up when operating plant, including cranes and hoists.

+- Low back pain which affects activities of daily living and/or results in an inability to shovel, climb, maintain sustained and/or repetitive awkward postures. - Painful spinal or shoulder movements with or without limitation in range of strength.

+The Medical Practitioner should carefully assess an applicant with a lower limb prosthesis (e.g. for a below- knee amputation).
+A functional assessment may be required to prove that rope ladders, steel rung ladders and stairs can be climbed, or alternatively evidence of satisfactory work performance at sea provided.

-- reduced range of movement or pain when rotating the neck unable to look behind and/ or up when operating plant, including cranes and hoists; - low back pain which affects activities of daily living and/or results in an inability to shovel, climb, maintain sustained and/or repetitive awkward postures; - painful spinal or shoulder movements with or without limitation in range of strength. - 12.5 An applicant with a significant loss of range of motion or some loss of muscle power may also require a functional assessment. - 12.6 Where there is any doubt about mobility or other musculoskeletal issues, the medical practitioner should consider obtaining a functional assessment.
-Medical practitioner should be guided by the findings in their final determination of fitness for sea service.
-Medical practitioners should be guided by the findings in their final determination of fitness for sea service.
+12.5 An applicant with a significant loss of range of motion or some loss of muscle power may also require a functional assessment.

+12.6 Where there is any doubt about mobility or other musculoskeletal issues, the Medical Practitioner should consider obtaining a functional assessment.
+Medical Practitioners should be guided by the findings in their final determination of fitness for sea service.

-13. Diabetes and other endocrine disorders
+13 Diabetes and other endocrine disorders